 “No, just on Canal Street and down St. Charles Avenue.
 But people pack the Quarter, mostly up front, where we live isn’t the tourist area.”

 Mani, “I’m glad you aren’t leaving.”

 Ellen, “Where you are home by yourself, pay attention to what’s around you.
 Open the gate with the remote, get in and get it closed.
 If there are people on the street, make sure they get a block away first, less it’s an old lady.
 That gate’s heavy, nobody is getting’ in through that sucker.
 The exterior doors are all steel painted to look like wood, the deadbolts are stainless steel Medeco Maxum, top rated.
-There are interior and exterior video cams, never open the door without checking and if you don’t recognize them, don’t answer the door at all.
+There are interior and exterior video cams, never open the door or gate without checking and if you don’t recognize them, don’t answer the door at all.
 The street-side windows are bulletproof on all floors, downstairs the windows also have retractable steel covers, click the switch, they slide right into place.”

 Mani, “I practiced with the remote, I can get the gate to open from a half block away.
 Did not know the windows are bulletproof, they look like windows.”